EmilHvitfeldt/smltar/docs/09_dl_lstm.md

 - We can use `dropout` to reduce overfitting.
 - Let's stack several layers together, and in fact increase the number of LSTM layers to three.
-- The bidirectional LSTM performed than the regular LSTM, so let's set up each LSTM layer to be able to learn sequences in both directions.
+- The bidirectional LSTM performed better than the regular LSTM, so let's set up each LSTM layer to be able to learn sequences in both directions.

 Instead of using specific validation data that we can then compute performance metrics for, let's go back to specifying `validation_split = 0.1` and let the Keras model choose the validation set.